FrancisVila/MFT_convert/content/en/docs/TransferCFT/overview_intro/c_data_model_overview.md

 Transferring files consists of defining characteristics for partners and your flows.
 The previous section provided details on basic partner parameters and concepts.
 This section defines the concepts you will need in order to create data flows.

-There are 4 {{< TransferCFT/componentshortname  >}} modes that relate to data transfer.
+There are 4 Transfer CFT{{< TransferCFT/componentshortname  >}} modes that relate to data transfer.
 Two modes relate to uploading or downloading data, and the other two relate to who instigates the flow.
 We'll begin by discussing who begins the data flow conversation.

-- **Requester mode**: This is the partner that initiates the connection.
-It is important to note that is the beginningof theconnection and not the start of a transfer.
+- ****Requester mode****: This is the partner that initiates the connection.
+It is important to note that this is the beginning of the protocol connection and not the start of a transfer.
 The requester waits for the server (remote partner) to accept the connection.
 They can then mutually identify, and depending on the definition, exchange data transfer attributes.
-- **Server mode**: This partner is available for transfer requests coming from the network.
+- ****Server mode****: This partner is available for transfer requests coming from the network.
 If it recognizes the partner and protocol, it can accept and proceed with recording the request in the catalog.

 The next two mode definitions refer to which partner is sending the data, either a message or a file.
-The terms used in {{< TransferCFT/componentshortname  >}} are:
+The terms used in Transfer CFT{{< TransferCFT/componentshortname  >}} are:

-- **Sender mode**: Transfers or uploads the available data to a remote partner.
+- ****Sender mode****: Transfers or uploads the available data to a remote partner.
-- **Receiver** **mode**: Downloads available data, either a file or message, from the partner.
+- ****Receiver**** **mode**: Downloads available data, either a file or message, from the partner.

 Additional parameters define attributes for scanning folders for files, updating the catalog, creating transfer records, and so on.

 ## Model files

 Every file transfer requires a model as part of the data flow definition.
-By default, {{< TransferCFT/componentshortname  >}} provides a model so that you do not have to create this object, the IDF (logical file identifier), in order to perform your first file transfers.
-Once you feel comfortable with {{< TransferCFT/componentshortname  >}} commands and configuration concepts, you can modify the model attributes, such as the file name, translation, compression, end-of-transfer scripts, and so on.
+By default, Transfer CFT{{< TransferCFT/componentshortname  >}} provides a model so that you do not have to create this object, the IDF (logical file identifier), in order to perform your first file transfers.
+Once you feel comfortable with Transfer CFT{{< TransferCFT/componentshortname  >}} commands and configuration concepts, you can modify the model attributes, such as the file name, translation, compression, end-of-transfer scripts, and so on.

 - When sending, the CFTSEND ID describes the characteristics of the local file to send
 - When receiving, the CFTRECV ID describes the characteristics of the file to receive locally

 ## File transfer concepts

-Most of the tasks that {{< TransferCFT/componentshortname  >}} performs
-involve configuring and executing file transfers, as well as processing information if necessary.
+Most of the tasks that Transfer CFT{{< TransferCFT/componentshortname  >}} performs involve configuring and executing file transfers, as well as processing information if necessary.

 ### Basic commands for sending and receiving data

-{{< TransferCFT/componentshortname  >}} provides models for sending and receiving data:
+Transfer CFT{{< TransferCFT/componentshortname  >}} provides models for sending and receiving data:

 - CFTSEND: Defines the model for sending transfers
 - CFTRECV: Defines the model for receiving transfers